The complexity of finite-valued CSPs: Complexity classification

+For any VCSP instance $I$, the BLP gives a lower bound on the measure of an optimal solution to $I$.
+Denote this lower bound by BLP$(I)$.
+We will say that the BLP \emph{solves} VCSP$(\Gamma)$ if BLP$(I) = \opt_\Gamma(I)$ for every $I \in $ VCSP$(\Gamma)$.
+It can be shown that when the BLP solves VCSP$(\Gamma)$, then a solution attaining the optimum can also be obtained in polynomial time~\cite{ktz15:sicomp}.

-A recent result of the authors characterised the power of the basic linear programming (BLP) relaxation (cf.~\cite{tz12:focs}), which is defined in Appendix~\ref{app:blp}.
-An equivalent simplified condition was subsequently given by Kolmogorov~\cite{Kolmogorov12:arxiv}.
+A result of the authors characterised the constraint languages for which the BLP relaxation solves VCSP$(\Gamma)$ in terms of symmetric fractional polymorphisms~\cite{tz12:focs}.
+An equivalent simplified condition was subsequently given in~\cite{Kolmogorov13:icalp}, see also~\cite{ktz15:sicomp}.